Excitement rises as ‘Don’t Worry Darling’ arrives in Venice

 Wilde, in a Variety cover story, is not directly quoted saying she fired him.
 She did offer: “His process was not conducive to the ethos that I demand in my productions.
 He has a process that, in some ways, seems to require a combative energy, and I don’t personally believe that is conducive to the best performances.”

 In response, LaBeouf sent private emails, texts and video messages to Variety to prove his case that he actually quit due to lack of rehearsal time.
-The video message, in which she tries to convince LaBeouf to stay on as Jack, was subsequently leaked online.
+The video message, in which she tries to convince LaBeouf to stay on as Jack, was subsequently leaked online in which calls Pugh “Miss Flo.”

+The moderator of the press conference cut off a reporter attempting to ask about LaBeouf, saying that Wilde had already answered that in her comment about “tabloid gossip” and noise.

 LaBeouf, who is heading to court next year on abuse allegations from his ex, FKA twigs, happens to also be in Venice this year with the film “Padre Pio.”